 Living on Earth is expensive, but it does include a free trip around the sun every year. – Unknown

-Strangers respond with shocked faces upon learning that I am a permanent traveler, that I am not going back to the United States.
-It’s not your usual occupation at 21 years-old, but what makes my life so much more surprising than something else uncommon, say, a ventriloquist?
+Strangers sometimes respond with shocked faces upon learning that I am a permanent traveler, that I am not going back to the United States.
+I guess it’s not your usual lifestyle at 21 years-old.

 As I watch my money go to this and that each day, I sometimes feel that I must be spending a small fortune.
-But let’s go back to what I don’t have while living on the road.
-I have no house, no car, no phone, gym membership, closet, or stove.
+But let’s remember what travelers don’t have while living on the road.
+I, for example, have no house, no car, no phone, gym membership, closet, or stove.
 I have no bills.
 What I do have must fit in my backpack and what fits in my backpack must be carried.
 Not ending up like overly-burdened Cheryl from Wild creates a heavy incentive towards minimalism.

 Without being tied to any rent or payment plans, I’m free to forage through the market and take full advantage of location-based opportunities.
 Bangkok was great for seeing the dentist because they are professional and cheap there.
-However, glasses are priced outrageously, so perhaps Malaysia will be better.
+However, glasses were priced outrageously, but could be found in Malaysia much more affordably.